rsksmart/RSKIPs/IPs/RSKIP400.md

 ## Motivation

 By lowering gas cost of calldata, this change improves scalability in general, as more data can fit within a single block.
-Additionally, it's especially useful for layer two scaling solutions like rollup's.
+Additionally, it's especially useful for layer two scaling solutions like rollups.

 ## Backward Compatibility